Littoral zone of Southern Brittany

 The slikke is also present in the submersible salty swamps where the schorre represents then the part dressed in a vegetable coverage, covered only during the high spring water tides.

-In estuaries, the tide presents a dynamic constituent which corresponds to the penetration of the wave of tide and a salt constituent corresponding to the raid of the sea water.
+In estuaries, the tide presents a dynamic component which corresponds to the penetration of the wave of tide and a salt component corresponding to the rise of the sea water.
 This last one induces a gradient of the salinity.
 In the salty swamps, often gone through by one or several brooks, the effect is the same although it is less marked.
-Animals and plants presents in estuaries and salty swamps thus have to be euryhaline, that is that they have to support variations of salinity of big amplitude.
+Animals and plants present in estuaries and salty swamps thus have to be euryhaline, that is that they have to support variations of salinity of big amplitude.
 Indeed, in brackish waters, the species of marine origin tend to loss essential body salts whereas those of dulcicole origin tend to dehydrate.
 Besides the variations of salinity, the species living in these intertidal areas undergo violent variations of the illumination and the temperature.

 In the South of Finistere, the triangle Bénodet-Quimper-Fouesnant presents one ria -that of the river Odet- with three long digitations, a salty swamp -the Mer Blanche- gone through by a little consequent brook and presenting a schorre rich in puddles reached by the sea at the time of the high water spring tides, and a micro-estuary -the Anse de Penfoulic- gone through by waters from a ground marsh.
 It seemed to me interesting to try to establish an inventory of the epipelic diatoms (living on the mud) presents on these areas.